Are you in for some SEO hacks?

 You’ll find many businesses struggle to rank above their competitors even after getting the basics right, such as targeting the right keywords, creating great content, and having an XML sitemap.
 No wonder proving return on investment is the topmost SEO challenge.

-While there are a number reasons as to why your website isn’t ranking higher than your competitors, you can always try out various ideas to see if they make a difference.
+While there are a number of reasons as to why your website isn’t ranking higher than your competitors, you can always try out various ideas to see if they make a difference.
 We’re talking about applying some simple SEO hacks to improve your chances of boosting your ranking.

 In order to succeed with SEO, it’s important that you have a different mindset and understand it is possible to achieve better rankings with the right amount of effort.
-If you’ve been taught that SEO has to be challenging unless you spend a ton money on it, think again.
+If you’ve been taught that SEO has to be challenging unless you spend a ton of money on it, think again.

 You can always apply some of the simplest SEO hacks used by the pros and see amazing results come your way in as little as a few months.
 Yes, a few months is quick!
 SEO is a long-term marketing strategy.